caonhatlinhth/DeepLearning.AI-ML-specialization/README.md

 **Contents**

 - Code: Python notebooks and scripts containing the code for the assignments and projects covered in the course.
-It includes implementations of various ML algorithms, such as linear regression, logistic regression, decision trees, support vector machines (SVM), k-means clustering, neural networks, and convolutional neural networks (CNN).
+It includes implementations of various ML algorithms, such as linear regression, logistic regression, decision trees, k-means clustering, neural networks, and neural network.
 - Assignments: Detailed assignment instructions and solutions showcasing the application of ML algorithms and techniques.
 - Projects: Hands-on projects demonstrating the implementation of ML algorithms and models on real-world datasets.
 - Lecture Notes: Supplementary lecture notes and slides provided during the course.